IgnisDa/ryot/docs/content/migration.md

    your summary.

-2. Go to the "Preferences" settings, then the "General" tab, and click any switch button twice to make sure the latest settings are applied.
+2. Go to the "Preferences" settings, then the "General" tab, and click any switch button twice to make sure the latest settings have been applied.

 3. Stop the running server and create a backup of your database.

-4. Run the last release of the server to perform all migrations (make sure to connect it to the correct database).
+4. Run the last release of the server to perform all pending migrations (make sure to connect it to the correct database).
    ```bash
    $ docker run --volume ./ryot/data:/data ghcr.io/ignisda/ryot:v2.24.1
    ```

 5. Once the migrations from the above step are done, stop the server.

-6. Before upgrading to the v3 release, connect to the database again and run these SQL queries:
+6. Connect to the database and run these SQL queries:
    ```sql
    DELETE FROM seaql_migrations;